 What does E1 mean on a Westinghouse oven?

-Can I still use my Westinghouse oven with E1 showing?
+Can I still use my oven if it’s showing E1?

 How much does it cost to fix a Westinghouse E1 error in Brisbane?

-Our $219 callout covers diagnosis and the first 30 minutes of labour, which is usually enough time to replace the temperature sensor.
-The sensor part itself is relatively inexpensive.
-We provide a complete quote before starting any work.
+Our $219 callout covers diagnosis and the first 30 minutes of labour — that’s usually enough time to replace the sensor.
+The sensor part itself is typically between $40 and $90 depending on the model.
+We quote the full cost before we start so there are no surprises.

-Yes — E1 is the single most common Westinghouse oven error code we see in Brisbane.
-Temperature sensors are a wear item that typically last 5 to 15 years depending on usage.
-It is a well-understood repair with a high success rate.
+Very common.
+It’s the most frequent Westinghouse oven error we deal with in Brisbane.
+Temperature sensors wear out over time — most last somewhere between 5 and 12 years depending on how heavily the oven is used.
+It’s a well-understood repair with a high fix rate.